brimdata/zed/zeek/README.md

 appropriate `descriptors` section.
-However, you may want to simply continue using the newer `types.json` because now you're "future-proofed" for when you eventually do upgrade to a newer Zeek version and your logs start to include the additional fields and logs included in the type definiton.
+However, you may want to simply continue using the newer `types.json` because now you're "future-proofed" for when you eventually do upgrade to a newer Zeek version and your logs start to include the additional fields and logs included in the type definition.

 # Need help?
 Have feedback?